aws/amazon-neptune-for-graphql/README.md

 - To install it on macOS or Windows go to the [Node.js website](https://nodejs.org/) to download the installer.
 - To install on an EC2-Instance follow the [AWS documentation](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-up-node-on-ec2-instance.html).

-### Install the Amazon Neptune utility for GraphQL&trade
+### Install the Amazon Neptune utility for GraphQL
 The utility is available as NPM package.
 To install it:

 `npm install @aws/neptune-for-graphql -g`